 A key part of California YIMBY’s “inside game” is to lobby state legislators.
 According to state filings, the organization spent $96,868 on lobbying for numerous state bills during the first quarter of the 2019-2020 legislative session in Sacramento.
 It spent $135,936.54 during the second quarter and $89,517 during the third quarter.
 That’s a substantial sum of $322,321.54.
 California YIMBY hired lobbying firms Lighthouse Public Affairs and Dewey Square Group.
 It also employed an in-house lobbyist, Louis Mirante.

-Another important tool for the organization’s inside game is California YIMBY Victory Fund — a political action committee — that doles out campaign contributions to mostly state politicians.
-Along with other tech insiders, Nat Friedman and Patrick Collison contributed $10,000 each to California YIMBY Victory Fund; Jared Friedman shelled out $20,000; and Stripe delivered a hefty $100,000, according to state filings.
-Arista Networks co-founder Kenneth Duda also threw in two large checks of $100,000 each.
+Another important tool for the organization’s inside game is California YIMBY Victory Fund — a political action committee that doles out campaign cash to mostly state politicians.
+The PAC, according to state filings, has been funded by Nat Friedman and Patrick Collison ($10,000 contributions each); Jared Friedman ($20,000); and Stripe (a hefty $100,000).
+Along with other tech insiders, Arista Networks co-founder Kenneth Duda also threw in two king-sized checks of $100,000 each.

-With the lobbying and contributions, politicians understand it’s not just California YIMBY that’s lining up meetings with them and handing out money.
+With the lobbying and contributions, politicians understand it’s not just California YIMBY meeting with them and handing out money.
 Things go deeper than that.
-It’s Big Tech, who’s financing California YIMBY’s lobbying efforts and campaign cash, that the politicians are interacting with — a powerful industry that many elected leaders want to be connected to, if only to tap into Big Tech money for their campaigns.
+It’s Big Tech, who’s financing California YIMBY’s lobbying efforts and PAC, that the politicians are interacting with — a powerful industry that many elected leaders want to be connected to, if only to tap into Big Tech’s campaign cash.

 Big Tech, through California YIMBY, was covering all its bases, funding the campaigns of state policy makers and a statewide lobbying group — California YIMBY was hardly borne out of grassroots power.
 Tech executives also didn’t forget to keep throwing money at Scott Wiener, the state senator expected to ram through Big Tech’s housing agenda in Sacramento.

-Since 2016, according to state filings, California YIMBY contributors Patrick and John Collison have personally sent $26,600 in campaign cash to Wiener.
+Since 2016, according to state filings, California YIMBY contributors Patrick and John Collison have personally sent a total of $26,600 in campaign cash to Wiener.
 California YIMBY co-founder Nat Friedman has shelled $8,800.
 California YIMBY contributors Jared Friedman delivered $2,750 and Jeremy Stoppelman handed over $7,700.
-Other California YIMBY contributors in Big Tech may have forked over campaign contributions to Wiener, but the public doesn’t know because California YIMBY refuses to be transparent about its contributors.
+Other California YIMBY contributors in Big Tech may have forked over campaign contributions to Wiener, but the public doesn’t know because California YIMBY refuses to be transparent about its donors.